 Remember, your saliva is like a natural form of mouthwash that not only keeps bacteria and other germs in check but also plays a key role in the remineralization of your teeth.

 Carbs aren’t inherently a bad thing.
-In fact, carbs are a critical part of a nutritionally complete and healthy diet.
+Carbs are a critical part of a nutritionally complete and healthy diet.
 They are significant sources of calories and energy that are readily available and easy to digest.
 Unfortunately, problems arise when foods become too carb-laden.

-Carb-heavy diets can be especially bad for you when a high percentage of a person’s carbohydrate intake are what the health industry call “empty carbs” or simple carbohydrates that offer a slug of sugar and quick energy but not much else.
-It’s the later that are especially terrible for your teeth and should be avoided.
+Carb-heavy diets can be especially harmful to you when a high percentage of a person’s carbohydrate intake is what the health industry calls “empty carbs” or simple carbohydrates that offer a slug of sugar and quick energy but not much else.
+It’s the later that is especially terrible for your teeth and should be avoided.

 Simple carbs in the form of white bread, kinds of pasta, and refined sugars are the fuel for a variety of acid-spewing bacteria.
 Even worse, many of these junk, carb-heavy foods, such as potato chips and sticky candies, have a nasty habit of getting stuck in one’s teeth providing energy-rich refuges for all sorts of nasty germs.
-Not only do these simple carbs directly fuel dentin-destroying bacteria, but they also don’t necessarily promote good health reducing the body’s ability to remineralize damaged teeth and fight off oral infections such as gingivitis.
+Not only do these simple carbs directly fuel dentin-destroying bacteria, but they also don’t promote good health.
+In effect, they reduce the body’s ability to remineralize the damaged teeth and fight off oral infections such as gingivitis.

 Eat Right, Smile Bright!

-Looking for a healthy, winning, bright smile?
+Are you looking for a healthy, winning, bright smile?
 Eating right will help you get the smile you want and deserve.
-Combined with regular dental checkups and professional oral care as well as routine dental hygiene, eating right will not only make your entire feel and look better, it’ll also make your teeth feel and look they’re very best.
+Combined with regular dental checkups and professional oral care eating right will make you look and feel better.
+It’ll also make your teeth feel and look they're very best.

 Sometimes even a healthy diet and good dental hygiene aren’t enough for a perfect smile.
-Whether because of trauma, genetics, or even a bad coffee habit, Dr. Reza Khazaie and his team of dental experts at Willow Pass Dental Care can offer the perfect treatment to achieve your perfect smile.
+Whether due to trauma, genetics, or even a bad coffee habit, Dr. Reza Khazaie and his team of dental experts at Willow Pass Dental Care can help achieve your dream smile.